nhoizey/pack11ty/src/pages/documentation/installation.md

 # Pack11ty template on GitHub

-If you prefer to start without Netlify or Vercel hosting, you can [generate a new repository with the same directory structure and files](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) as the existing [Pack11ty]{.pack11ty} repository:
+If you prefer to start without Netlify or StackBlitz hosting, you can [generate a new repository with the same directory structure and files](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) as the existing [Pack11ty]{.pack11ty} repository:

 [Use this GitHub template](https://github.com/nhoizey/pack11ty/generate){.button}{.github}